Skip to content

 Fees & Pricing

 £POA joining fee plus £250/month per Gaming Payment Account, plus per-transaction custom.
-Era is fee-free for fully regulated EU/NA operators — no onboarding, no monthly, 0% per transaction.
-The two tiers exist for a reason: Curacao operators pay; UKGC/MGA operators don't
+Era is fee-free for fully regulated EU/NA operators, with no onboarding, no monthly, 0% per transaction.
+The two tiers exist for a reason: Curacao operators pay, UKGC/MGA operators don't

 Tech & Integration

-REST API plus PSD2 Open Banking (AIS + PIS) sandbox.
-Customer portal is the main interface.
+REST API plus a PSD2 Open Banking (AIS + PIS) sandbox.
+The customer portal is the main interface.
 Public GitHub presence is essentially nil.
-Adequate for treasury use; thin for developer-led evaluation
+Adequate for treasury use, thin for developer-led evaluation

 User Trust

-Trustpilot 3.5/5 from 2 reviews — sample too small to read.
-Glassdoor 2.1/5 from 7 reviews with consistent C-suite/micromanagement complaints. €2bn processed annually per the site, but few named customer case studies
+Trustpilot 3.5/5 from 2 reviews, a sample too small to read.
+Glassdoor 2.1/5 from 7 reviews with consistent C-suite and micromanagement complaints. €2bn processed annually per the site, but few named customer case studies

 Score Explanation

 iGaming Fit is the strongest dimension.
-Xace is one of the very few payment providers built end-to-end for gambling — every sector page, every product, every compliance posture is sized for iGaming.
-There is no SoftSwiss or EveryMatrix connector because Xace is not a platform partner — it's the bank account on the other side of the platform.
-Geographic Coverage is solid in the markets that pay: UK Faster Payments, SEPA across the EU, Canadian FINTRAC for Ontario, USD ACH, plus SWIFT.
-The Cyprus office added in May 2025 strengthens the Mediterranean iGaming corridor.
+Xace is one of the very few payment providers built end-to-end for gambling, with every sector page, every product and every compliance posture sized for iGaming.
+There is no SoftSwiss or EveryMatrix connector because Xace is not a platform partner; it is the bank account on the other side of the platform.
+Geographic Coverage is solid in the markets that pay: UK Faster Payments, SEPA across the EU, Canadian FINTRAC for Ontario, USD ACH and SWIFT, and the Cyprus office added in May 2025 strengthens the Mediterranean iGaming corridor.
 LATAM and Asia are reachable through SWIFT but Xace is not a primary banking option for operators headquartered there.
-Security & Compliance is good for a small fintech — dual FCA and MFSA licensing is rare at this size, the EMD Agent relationship with Modulr is well-documented, and the PayRate42 'Green' rating with no recorded violations is meaningful.
-Fees & Pricing is split: £250/month is reasonable for what you get if you're a Curacao-licensed operator who can't open a Barclays account, but Era's 0% offering for fully-regulated operators is genuinely competitive.
-Tech is the dimension that drags.
-The PSD2 Open Banking interface exists with a sandbox, but the public developer surface is thin — no GitHub repos of substance, documentation lives behind the portal.
-For a treasury team that's fine; for an engineering-led evaluation it's a warning sign.
-User Trust suffers on small sample size.
-Two Trustpilot reviews tell you nothing.
-Seven Glassdoor reviews at 2.1/5 with 15% recommendation rate and recurring complaints about leadership behavior tell you something — read them directly before signing.
+Security and Compliance is good for a small fintech, since dual FCA and MFSA licensing is rare at this size, the EMD Agent relationship with Modulr is well-documented, and the PayRate42 'Green' rating with no recorded violations is meaningful.
+Fees and Pricing splits two ways: £250/month is reasonable for what you get if you are a Curacao-licensed operator who can't open a Barclays account, while Era's 0% offering for fully-regulated operators is competitive.
+Tech is the dimension that drags, because the PSD2 Open Banking interface exists with a sandbox but the public developer surface is thin, with no GitHub repos of substance and documentation living behind the portal, which is fine for a treasury team and a warning sign for an engineering-led evaluation.
+User Trust suffers on small sample size: two Trustpilot reviews tell you nothing, while seven Glassdoor reviews at 2.1/5 with a 15% recommendation rate and recurring complaints about leadership behavior tell you something, so read them directly before signing.

 Who Is Xace Best For?